renderedtext/semaphore-docs-new/source/docs/languages/php.md

 * 5.4.28
 * 5.5.12

-The version specified in project settings will be [set as global](/docs/php-setup.html) before your build commands run.
+The major version specified in project settings will be [set as global](/docs/php-setup.html) to the latest corresponding version.

 The following tools are also available for PHP package management and testing: